Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Introduction

+The paper is structured as follows.
+Section~\ref{sec:Theory} is devoted to theoretical background: we explain how transitions energies and atomic displacements induced by the 5d-4f transition can be used within a configuration-coordinate model framework.
+The generating function approach that allows one to predict luminescence spectra is also introduced.
 In section~\ref{sec:Results}, we present the results of our work.
-We start with the preliminary DFT results on structural, electronic, and vibrational properties of SALON (subsections ~\ref{subsec:Structural}-\ref{subsec:Vib}).
-For each property, we compare the undoped and the doped case and we provide a comparison with experimental results when available.
-In subsection~\ref{subsec:Lum}, we present luminescent properties results.
-We first identify which phonon mode participates the most to the optical 4f-5d transition.
-We then present the theoretical luminescence spectrum decomposed in all the vibrational modes (multi-dimensional approach) and we compare it to the spectrum obtained from only one effective vibrational mode (one-dimensional approach).
-Section~\ref{sec:Conclusion} provides additional discussion, and concludes this work.
+We start with the DFT results on structural and electronic properties of SALON and present its luminescent properties.
+We describe which phonon modes dominate the electronic transition.
+We then present the theoretical luminescence spectrum decomposed in all the vibrational modes and we compare it to the spectrum obtained from only one effective vibrational mode.
+Section~\ref{sec:Conclusion} provides additional discussion and concludes this work.
+The computational methodology is described in section~\ref{sec:Comp_method}.